TheLakeMan/Hyperion/examples/multimodal/visual_qa/README.md

 ## Integration

-The visual question answering functionality can be integrated into your own applications by including the `visual_qa.h` header and linking against the TinyAI libraries.
+The visual question answering functionality can be integrated into your own applications by including the `visual_qa.h` header and linking against the Hyperion libraries.
 See the API documentation for details on how to use the VQA functions programmatically.